k12t12/NeNeSynthLab/README.md

 A more specialized instrument for creating interesting sound effects.
 It generates noise using a Perlin algorithm.
 Initially, 2D noise is generated, from which a 1D signal (i.e., sound, logically) is extracted based on Xratio and Yratio coefficients.
 Visually, you can imagine it as cutting a strip of fixed size from a noise image, while being able to stretch that image.
 This can result in interesting textures.
 The noise itself passes through a filter, whose frequency is modulated by an LFO, and then through a delay.
 ### Drum machine
 An instrument for rhythmic parts.
 It consists of a set of basic drum samples (kick, hi-hat, open hat, snare), controlled by a matrix sequencer.
 Each column in it represents a 1/16th note of a measure.
 For each sample, you can change the volume and pitch.
+### Master Chain
+Currently consists solely of a reverb unit.
+(A compressor is also present in the chain but is not user-controllable).
+I decided to include it because drum sounds processed through this reverb algorithm can sound quite peculiar.
+I'm using the JCReverb algorithm as it is sufficiently optimized for browser performance since it does not require generating an impulse response.
 ## Usage for devs
 This part assumes you already have Node.js and npm installed.
 Before start: